camlab-ethz/ConvolutionalNeuralOperator/readme.md

 # Convolutional Neural Operators for robust and accurate learning of PDEs

 This repository is the official implementation of the paper **Convolutional Neural Operators for robust and accurate learning of PDEs** (see https://arxiv.org/pdf/2302.01178.pdf).
+The paper is presented at NeurIPS 2023.

 **Read our blog at** https://link.medium.com/Mht8Th5OhFb !